 The cozy warmth of a fireplace is a defining element of many mountain-style homes.
 The most common locations for fireplaces are the great room, master bedroom, and outdoor living space.
 How do you choose the best place for the fireplace?
 What if you want more than one fireplace?

-According to HomeAdvisor.com, the national average cost of a high-end fireplace is $6,000.
+HomeAdvisor.com calculates the national average cost of an high-end fireplace installation at $6,500.
 To some, this cost is prohibitive.
 To get the effect of having multiple fireplaces while meeting their budget, many homeowners are incorporating multi-sided fireplaces.

 There are several types of fireplaces that provide multiple faces; however, they all have one thing in common – they use one chimney structure.

 A see-through fireplace has one firebox, the chamber where fuel is burned, that is open on two or more sides.
-This configuration allows you to look from one room into the next.
-This show-stopping feature is often used as a divider to help define spaces in an open layout.
+This configuration allows you a to view from one room into the next.
+A show-stopping feature, it is often used as a divider helping define spaces within an open layout.
 However, if you want privacy between rooms, or want the other side of your fireplace to be outdoors, you will need to use a different configuration.

 Double and Triple Sided Fireplaces

 Double and triple sided fireplaces are actually several fireboxes that share the same chimney structure.
-What rooms share the chimney is up to you.
-Many homeowners place the chimney between the great room and an outdoor space, creating one indoor and one outdoor fireplace, as shown below in this luxury, New Jersey home from PrecisionCraft.
+What rooms share the chimney is up to you, but many homeowners place the chimney between the great room and an outdoor space.
+Thus creating one indoor and one outdoor fireplace.
+Shown below is a lovely example in a luxury, New Jersey home from PrecisionCraft.

 Adding another firebox for the master suite to the indoor-outdoor fireplace is another popular configuration.
 The floor plan section below is from the same New Jersey residence, and perfectly illustrates the home’s triple-sided fireplace.